 Vegetable Stock

 Vegetable stock is made by simmering clean, untrimmed, lightly sautéed vegetables (carrots, turnips, onions, celery, etc.) in water until it reduces by about half.
 Then the pot is strained and the spent vegetables are discarded; the liquid that remains is stock.
 Stock is generally not salted, but it can be flavored with herbs.
 I make a big pot of vegetable stock every week or so and use it in soups and dishes as needed.
-If you prefer, for this Chilled Cucumber Soup recipe you can substitute dairy or plant milk for the stock.
-Obviously stock and milk are not interchangeable in all recipes, but in this soup, it works.
+Click this link for my Vegetable Stock Recipe.

 Salt, Pepper, Nutmeg